 A construction business built by a single individual completely fails with the owner not being there.
 “Bob’s Plumbing” is only “Bob’s Plumbing” with Bob there.
 Without Bob, it is done.
 He is the marketer, the bidder, the plumber, the tool supplier, the parts supplier, the secretary, the bookkeeper, the bill collector, the revenue collector, and everything else in between.
 The best way to build a construction business is to build it as a system that supplies plumbing for example.
 You must build it with the vision to see far ahead that every part of the business is broken down into many smaller jobs.

 The best way to build a construction business is to build it with the intent of having it all operate without you, the owner, ever being there.
 Just as Ray Croc did and still operates without being here himself.

-All of this was brought to our attention by a small but very productive photo booth rental business in Bakersfield.
-Their number one service is renting out wedding booths.
-The owner Susan Tony tells us that it is Ray Croc that inspired him to start a tree service company which he would then systemize and have it operating like a well-oiled machine.
+The owner Susan tells tony tells us that it is Ray Croc that inspired him to start a driving school business, Jersey Safe Driving, which he would then systemize and have it operating like a well-oiled machine.
 He is doing just that with his business and is prepared to go for the long haul in doing so.